 Section 1 - Recognition.
-The University recognizes the Fraternal Order of Police/Ohio Labor Council, Inc. as the bargaining representative for all persons holding full-time and regular part-time (benefit eligible) University position Communications Center Operator including probationary members, or in equivalent classifications that may replace them, hereinafter referred as member(s).
+The University recognizes the Fraternal Order of Police/Ohio Labor Council, Inc. as the bargaining representative for all persons holding the benefit eligible (75% to 100% FTE) University position Communications Center Operator including probationary members, or in equivalent classifications that may replace them, hereinafter referred as member(s).